dieharders/example-mongo-comments/api-server/README.md

 ## If deploying to Heroku...

-Since this project is part of a multi-app git repository, deploying to something like Heroku can be difficult since it does not support pushing from a non-root directory.
+Since this project is part of a multi-app git repository (mono repo), deploying to something like Heroku can be difficult since it does not support pushing from a non-root directory.
 The following steps explain how to get around this...

 - Create the Heroku app.
 - Add the buildpack (in this case node.js).